 - 29,805: The total number of hunt permit-tags issued.

 - 57,670: The total number of those who applied for hunts or bonus points.

 - 41,566: The total number of applications submitted.

 AZGFD expects to mail hunt permit-tags to customers by Dec.
 2, with the exception of those who have downloaded the new Arizona E-Tag mobile app (from either the Apple or Google Play stores) and opted-in to receive an electronic hunt permit-tag in their portal account.
 Customers who have downloaded the app but opted-in after the Oct.
 24 deadline will receive their hunt permit-tag by mail.

 - Buy your hunting license

 - Draw information booklet

-The Arizona Game and Fish Department is excited to announce an innovative new program in “PointGuard,” which essentially will provide hunters with peace of mind in knowing that they can surrender their hunt permit-tag for any reason without losing their coveted bonus points.
+The Arizona Game and Fish Department now offers “PointGuard Plus,” an additional tier of PointGuard service that provides hunters with peace of mind in knowing they can surrender their hunt permit-tag for any reason without losing their coveted bonus points.

 New to hunting?
 Take a hunter education course